StoneWongRua/TFTP/README.md

 TFTP is a small and very safe mini ftp server.
 You can read more about it [here].

-This is the repo for my implementation of a TFTP server and it's respective client for the Operating Systems class.
+This is the repo for my implementation of a TFTP server and it's respective client for the Operating Systems class that I'm attending.

 ## Changelog
 - Server